Free Walking Tour

 It does not include a visit to the interior of the buildings.

-If you are a group of 10 or more you need to book a private tour.
+If you are a group of more than 8 people you need to book a private tour.
 Contact us for more information and prices.

 This tour is only available in English.